What Does Modern Physio Look Like?

 • Build strength safely

-• Improve movement quality
+• Improve mobility quality and range of motion

-• Reduce the risk of re-injury
+• Manage pain and reduce the risk of re-injury

 • Return to sport or everyday life with confidence